Advanced layer types

 Important to note: Dropout layers will only randomly silence nodes during training!
 During a predictions step, all nodes remain active (dropout is off).
 During training, the sample of nodes that are silenced are different for each training instance, to give all nodes a chance to observe enough training data to learn its weights.

-Let us add one dropout layer towards the end of the network, that randomly drops 80% of the nodes.
+Let us add a dropout layer after each pooling layertowards the end of the network, that randomly drops 80% of the nodes.

 PYTHON